 The Crop tool also lets you change the video’s aspect ratio to some preconfigured sizes, including Square, 16:9, 5:7, 3:4, 2:3, or freeform.
 The tool, at the upper right of the screen, is highlighted in yellow when selected.

-iOS offers a thorough video editing outfit in the Photos app that you can explore by clicking on the adjustment tools option.
-You will find that editing your videos employs many of the same adjustments as editing your photos.
-You get controls for exposure, highlights, shadows, contrast, brightness, black point, saturation, vibrancy, warmth, tint, sharpness definition, noise reduction, and vignette.
+iOS boasts a comprehensive video editing ensemble in the Photos app that you can browse through by simply click on the adjustment tools option.
+You’ll quickly discover that editing your videos is very similar to editing your photos.
+You can control exposure, highlights, shadows, contrast, brightness, black point, saturation, vibrancy, warmth, tint, sharpness definition, noise reduction, and vignette.
 It’s easy to personalize each change; all you need to do is adjust using the bottom dial.

 - Tap the Adjustment icon.